mlflow/mlflow/CONTRIBUTING.rst

 Writing MLflow Examples
 ~~~~~~~~~~~~~~~~~~~~~~~
-The ``mlflow/examples`` directory has a collection of quickstart tutorials and various simple examples that depict MLflow tracking,
+The ``mlflow/examples`` directory has a collection of quickstart tutorials and various simple
-project, model flavors, model registry, and serving use cases.
-These examples provide developers sample code, as a quick way to
+examples that depict MLflow tracking, project, model flavors, model registry, and serving use cases.
-learn MLflow Python APIs.
+These examples provide developers with sample code, as a quick way to learn MLflow Python APIs.

-To facilitate review, strive for brief examples that reflect real user workflows, document how to run your example,
+To facilitate a review(s), strive for brief examples that reflect real user workflows, document how to run your example,
 and follow the recommended steps below.

 If you are contributing a new model flavor, follow these steps: